B.Sc. Audiovisual Systems Engineering

 Demand of digital content only grows in a scenario in which the user has become a content generator, changing the way in which people interact with the medium.
 It’s not unlikely that, in the near future one will be able to broadcast live radio or video just with a microphone and a webcam connected to the internet and a browser without any additional streaming service, hardware or software.
 Moreover, new trends in the development of browser orientated videogames can use this technology to provide information to the user and facilitate communication between players, besides empowering user’s gaming immersion in an environment that has seen little progress in relation to sound manipulation.

-To support this study, we will carry out an incursion to some of the most common digital signal processing algorithms like convolution, from its mathematical representation to its practical application.
-We will detail the most used Impulse Response recording techniques with real world examples.
+To support this study, I will carry out an incursion to some of the most common digital signal processing algorithms like convolution, from its mathematical representation to its practical application.
+I will detail the most used Impulse Response recording techniques with real world examples.
 Finally we will use those IR on a web application making use of, among others, the functionalities and methods from the HTML5 language and the Web Audio API.